 2. Use a white noise machine

-Having a white noise machine that plays constantly is hugely important to quality sleep at nap time.
+Having a sound machine that plays constantly is hugely important to quality sleep at nap time.
 During the day, there is likely more hustle and bustle both inside and outside of the house than there is at night.
 The noise dampening/canceling that accompanies a white noise machine is so important to keep your baby sleeping soundly and avoid them being disrupted by normal daily sounds.

 I would avoid lullabies or music which can be stimulating to the brain and stick with true white or pink noise.
 This type of noise is least stimulating to the brain, and the consistency in tone & rhythm will ensure that your child doesn’t wake up during “dead space” when the track changes.